seanpeters86/weakauras/description.md

 You can adjust the custom grid settings if you would prefer a different configuration.

 Several auras inside of the `Buffs` group might be disabled by default (`Load` tab -> `Never`).
 Feel free to tweak these based on the buffs that are most important for you to track.
 I have made some baseline assumptions but am by no means an expert in every spec.

+## Adding the Fourth Row
+By default only the first 17 icons to load will be shown in the Grid.
+If you would like to expand this to include more icons you can follow the steps below.

+If you would like to add an additional row of icons you can edit the `CustomGrow` code inside the `Grid` group.

+1. Select the `Grid - Spec` group
+2. Navigate to the `Group` tab
+3. Expand the `Custom Grow` Lua code
+4. change `local rows = 3` to `local rows = 4`
+5. change `local total = 17` to `local rows = 22`
+6. Click `Done` in the bottom right

+This will add a fourth row of icons with up to 5 additional slots.